acres4/foundation-documentation/apis/event/1.4/usage.md

 Users must upgrade all requests to a websocket to avoid a `400` error from the server.

-The server streams all packets as an array of flat packets, even if there is only once flat packet sent at a time.
+The server streams all packets as an array of flat packets (as of 1.4.3 these are simple flat packets, not arrays), even if there is only once flat packet sent at a time.

 ### Historical Replay